 - We are analyzing the impacts of global warming and seeking innovative conservation solutions that will enable natural areas to cope with and adapt to what may be unavoidable effects of climate change.

-In addition to efforts to establish U.S. and international climate change policies, the Conservancy is addressing climate change at more than 20 sites in 10 countries.
+In addition to efforts to establish U.S. and international climate change policies, the Conservancy is addressing climate change all over the globe.
 By taking action now we can avert the extreme impacts of climate change.